open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

 :100001:    Button 0 and button 5 pressed (integer value 33)
 :111111:    All buttons pressed (integer value 63)

-Additional, pressing button 0  will toggle indication LED power.
+Additionally, pressing button 0 will toggle indication LED power.
 This allows all LEDs to be completely turned off for light-sensitive experiments.

 .. figure:: /_static/images/breakout/buttons_labelled.png